DVD info from Amazon.

 about an equal amount overseas.

 excellence equivalent to about three and a half stars

 watchability, comparable to approximately two and a half stars

 from the critics.
 The fives are generally not

 worthwhile unless they are really your kind of

-material, about like two stars from the critics.
+material, about like a two star rating from the critics.

-Films under five are generally awful even if you
+Films rated below five are generally awful even if you

-like that kind of film, equivalent to about one
+like that kind of film, about equivalent to about one

-and a half stars from the critics or less,
+and a half stars from the critics or even less,

 depending on just how far below five the rating